nikitaDanilenko/londo/Readme.md

       and in `index.js` (front end).
    2. Duplicate the database components from `deployment.env` to the top-level file `db.env`, see the note in `db.env` for more information.

+# Takeaways from development

+1. GraphQL in Elm is a pleasure.
+   While the Scala counterpart took some minor figuring out, I still very much liked the overall design in the end.
+   One particularly interesting option is to annotate the GraphQL schema and have the documentation presented in a nice way.
+2. In the future it may make sense to drop the `Future` based service level functions altogether, and to only use `DBIO`.
+   In particular, in combination with GraphQL one gets a good control over atomicity.
+3. The Elm support for arbitrary precision numbers, and numeric operations for those is currently quite weak.
+   All statistics have been hence moved to the back end.
+   Generally, it makes sense to compute them in the front end, but the operations are extremely slow, which makes interaction with the statistics view virtually unusable.
+4. Using proper semantic structuring for HTML provides a lot of automatically well-designed styling decisions.